Matt-Mf/Mio-Sito/content/Privacy.md

 >THIS SITE DOESN'T COLLECT DATA THROUGH COOKIES OR ANALYTICS SERVICE.

+>No third party service has access to users personal data.

 >WHAT DATA DOES THIS WEBSITE COLLECT?
 >Data relating to your identity, such as your full name and email address.
->No third party service has access to users personal data.

 >HOW IS MY DATA COLLECTED?
->Directly through the contact form when you communicate with me.
+>Through the contact form or other services, only when you directly communicate with me.

 >WHY IS MY DATA COLLECTED?
 >To reach in contact with me.